 Fragrance formulas are protected under federal law’s classification of trade secrets and therefore can remain undisclosed.
 That means we have no way of knowing what other chemicals or ingredients are used in these flavors or fragrances.
 I use Branch Basics for this reason.
 It’s so hard to find a fragrance-free AND paraben free laundry detergent!

 Found in: all types of cosmetics, laundry detergents, body products, hair products, EVERYTHING.
 You may be able to find paraben-free products, but it’s very hard to find truly fragrance-free products that are also paraben free.
+If you start with just one switch, look for products that don’t include “fragrance” or “parfum” in their ingredient list.

 This volatile petrochemical solvent is extremely toxic to the immune system and can cause birth defects, and irritation or damage to the skin, eyes, and respiratory tract.
 It’s also a highly flammable agent.